 A similar approach can be adopted by job seekers when they are looking for their next job.
 When looking for a new role, guard against applying for ones you know you can handle easily and this is something that executive headhunters always stress to their candidates.

 There is clearly a risk of recruiters endorsing the ‘70%’ approach outlined above as it may sound like they are proposing that their clients effectively accept second best when it comes to candidates for a particular role.
 However, if one accepts the premise that there is never a perfect candidate or perfectly matching resume for a job then to a certain extent hiring managers always have to dilute their expectations somewhat when making a hire.
 The 70% figure is arbitrary in a way, surely the point is that in many cases, the closer the candidate you hire is a match for a role, the sooner they are likely to want greater challenges that the company or role cannot deliver.
 If a slightly less well matched candidate is hired for a role, with the right support and guidance, they are likely to remain in your company for a longer period of time and will probably be more committed and more productive overall to the operation.

 An expression that has become common repeatedly recently is that of returning to normal or “the new normal” following the COVID-19 pandemic that nearly all of the world’s countries and global economies have encountered in 2020 and some possibly before.

-Many of us are now being forced to implement changes such as working from home, learning and adopting digital technology, social distancing or finding ourselves being furloughed.
+Many of us as well as headhunter company in Thailand are now being forced to implement changes such as working from home, learning and adopting digital technology, social distancing or finding ourselves being furloughed.

 There has never been a more perfect time to adopt the concepts of looking to hire the not so perfect candidate or applying for roles that we are not perfectly matched to apply for.